-- 1 tablespoon rice vinegar (apple cider vinegar can be substituted, or skip it if you don’t have either)
+- 1 tablespoon rice vinegar (apple cider vinegar or white wine vinegar can be substituted, or skip it)

 - Juice of 1/2 lime (about 1 tablespoon)

-- 1-2 dried Thai chili peppers , crushed, or 1/4 to 1/2 teaspoon crushed red pepper flakes (to taste)
+- 1-2 dried Thai chili peppers , crushed, or use 1/4 to 1/2 teaspoon crushed red pepper flakes (to taste)

-4. Prepare the peanut sauce: Combine all the ingredients in a medium bowl and stir until they are well combined.
-The sauce will look chunky at first before the peanut butter gets well mixed with the rest of the liquid ingredients, but it will turn smooth if you keep stirring.
-Start with 1 Thai chili pepper and see how you like the spiciness.
+- Prepare the peanut sauce: Combine all the ingredients in a medium bowl and stir until they are well combined.
+The sauce will look chunky at first until the peanut butter gets mixed with the rest of the liquid ingredients, but it will turn smooth if you keep stirring.
+Start with 1 Thai chili pepper (or 1/4 teaspoon red pepper flakes) and see how you like the spiciness.
 Add the second one if you want more heat.

-5. Now you’ll cook everything together in the peanut sauce: In a large wok or a huge skillet with high sides, heat up the other tablespoon of oil.
+- In a large wok or skillet with high sides, heat up the other tablespoon of sesame oil.
 Stir fry the sliced onion for 2-3 minutes, or until it starts to soften.
 Add all the vegetables - sliced peppers and snow peas - and stir fry for another 2-3 minutes to get them warmed up as well.

-Add the chicken, cooked soba noodles, and the sauce, and stir fry for 2-3 minutes until everything is coated in sauce and is warmed up.
+- Add the chicken, cooked soba noodles, and the sauce, and stir fry for 2-3 minutes until everything is coated in sauce and is heated through.